 ASTM D 4935-10 Standard Test Method for Measuring the Electromagnetic Shielding Effectiveness of Planar Materials

 ASTM D-4935 shielding effectiveness testing focuses on planar materials.
 As a leader in shielding effectiveness, Keystone Compliance works with manufacturers to the shielding properties of their materials on a daily basis.
-Our lab feature seven test chambers and multiple work stations.
+Our lab features seven test chambers and multiple workstations.

 If you need ASTM shielding effectiveness testing, Contact Us or Request a Quote.
 Learn why so many companies partner with Keystone Compliance and consider us the best shielding effectiveness test lab.

 The remainder of this page provides an overview of ASTM D-4935 electromagnetic shielding effectiveness of planar materials.

 Summary of ASTM D 4935-10 Regulatory Compliance Testing